Ileostomy and the Best Flexible Wafer

 PatriciaSz

 My stoma protrudes about an inch.
-The fistula is a small v shape in the skin just beside my stoma.
+The fistula is a small V shape in the skin just beside my stoma.
 The fistula is skin level.
-So I have cut an oval shape with a v notch.
+So I have cut an oval shape with a V notch.
 So far, crusting the weepy red skin around the stoma; then applying barrier spray; putting paste around the inside of the wafer and putting it on.
 I'm now using a hair dryer to try to get a good seal.

-Getting Support in the Ostomy Community with LeeAnne Hayden | Hollister
+How to Manage Emotions with LeeAnne Hayden | Hollister

 warrior

-would you like to look her up?
+Would you like to look her up?

-you two can exchange trade secrets😊
+You two can exchange trade secrets 😊

 ron in mich